-The majority of students will study 3 A level subjects, however students that have achieved a high number of 8/9 at GCSE may wish to study 4.
+The majority of students will study 3 A level subjects.

 In addition to the two grade 6 and four grade 5 at GCSE level, subjects also have individual requirements that can be viewed in The Sixth Form prospectus and also on the school website.